luciencd/alexatutorial/README.md

 Now, whenever the Alexa hears you say an intent, it will direct it directly to your lambda function(lambda_function.py), which will send a function call to YACSwrapper.py, which will call the YACS API.
 Once you get data back from YACS, you create an output phrase, and send it back to lambda_function.py.
 That will then get sent all the way back to the Alexa itself in the form of a vocalized sentence.

+Now you are finished setting up the backend to your alexa service.

 ## Alexa Skills Kit "Front-end" Setup

 Now onto the "front-end" of the service.